MakeSchool/institutional-plan/student-affairs/jedi.md

 *Council Updates*
 * New JEDI Program Coordinator for students has joined Make School and the Council!
-* Staff JEDI priorities and updates
 * OKRs have been discussed among teams.
 Process towards finalization is under way.
 Expect further updates in the next release cycle

 *Top priorities going into Term 4*
 * Finalize team-by-team JEDI OKRs
-  * The impact of this priority - Tracking JEDI metrics and setting targets for those metrics will help each team advance the goals of the company with regards to our commitments towards justice, equity, diversity, and inclusion.
+  * The impact of this priority - Tracking JEDI metrics and setting targets for those metrics will help each team advance the goals of the company with regards to our commitments towards justice, equity, diversity, and inclusion
 * Begin facilitating individual JEDI OKRs across the company
   * Impact of this priority - The work of making Make School an equitable, accessible institution is best done when every team member at the company is paid to do and think about that work.
-Building JEDI OKRs into each individual's role will be an important step towards achieving that.
+Building JEDI OKRs into each individual's role will be an important step towards achieving that
 * Assist in hiring for Head of People
-  * Impact of this priority - The Head of People, ideally someone well-versed in leading organizations that are mission-oriented, will be an important addition to the company and will assist the JEDI Council in the work that the Council does.
+  * Impact of this priority - The Head of People, ideally someone well-versed in leading organizations that are mission-oriented, will be an important addition to the company and will assist the JEDI Council in the work that the Council does
 * Integrate new members of the team specifically focusing on our JEDI efforts and re-evaluate Council priorities/initiatives
   * Impact of this priority - With the new JEDI Program Coordinator now on the team and a new Head of People joining soon as well, the JEDI Council will have more resources to impact JEDI efforts at Make School.
-With these new resources, we hope to ramp up our JEDI initiatives.
+With these new resources, we hope to ramp up our JEDI initiatives

 *Student JEDI priorities and updates*
 * The Student JEDI Committee is now the Student JEDI Council